bhosalevivek04/readme_generator/README.md

 ## 🚀 Introduction

 README Genai is an AI-powered tool that simplifies the process of generating professional README files for your GitHub repositories.
-Created as a hackathon project in just one night, this application allows users to create comprehensive READMEs in three easy steps:
+This application allows users to create comprehensive READMEs in three easy steps:

 1. Authenticate with GitHub
 2. Select your repository